Common name: American Elk

 Scientific name: Cervus canadensis

-American Elk live primarily in western North America, from south-western Canada to New Mexico.
+American Elk live in primarily in western North America (with some smaller eastern populations), from south-western Canada to New Mexico.

 Did you know that a summer herd of elk can be as many as 400 individuals!